Eastern Connecticut State University

 Race and/or ethnicity unknown: 388

-Eastern’s faculty is dedicated to the teaching profession.
-Mentoring and facilitating their students’ learning is their primary focus.
+Eastern’s faculty are dedicated to teaching with a primary focus on mentoring and facilitating their students’ learning.
 Students at Eastern have the opportunity to get to know and learn from their professors one-on-one.
 At the same time, 97 percent of the faculty possess terminal degrees and frequently win awards, grants, and fellowships for their own scholarship and research.

 A LIBERAL EDUCATION.
 PRACTICALLY APPLIED